TartanLlama/tartanllama.github.io/_posts/2016-07-18-stack-and-heap.md

 -------------

+Is all of this just needless pedantry?
+I don't believe so.
+As programmers we all know the value of abstraction, precicion, clarity, unambiguity.
+Using these terms is in aid of these goals, and is particularly helpful for those learning the language.

-When should we refer to the storage duration and when should we refer to the storage location?
+My final question is this: when should we refer to the storage duration and when should we refer to the storage location?
 I would advise the following:

 **Only refer to the storage location if you need to discuss where a variable is physically located.
 In all other cases, refer to the storage duration.**